RoyOltmans/aqualin/README.md

 This is a reverse engeneered Bluetooth Low Energy control of the aqualin BLE solenoid valve device without custumizations on the device itself.

+# Motivation

 The purpose of this script is to prove that it's possible to control a off the shelve BLE selenoid valve with open software (scripts).
 No garantees or liability can be given on usage of these scripts, usage of these scripts are at your own risk.

+I wrote two scripts containing the gatt commands to the correct uuid to control the device.
+Its neseccary to change the mac address to your aquilin device within this command in the script.

+# Installation

 Requirements are:
 - Linux distro (eg debian or raspbian etc)